Isobutane vs Butane – Isobutane Refrigerant – Isobutane Gas – What is Isobutane?

 The lower pressures of the two butanes tend to be favoured for everything from deodorant to disposable cigarette lighters.

-When the product label lists “hydrocarbon” as the propellant, it is often isobutane or butane.
+When the product label lists “hydrocarbon” as the propellant, it is often isobutane (isobutane gas) or butane.

 LPG gases replaced chlorofluorocarbons (CFCs) as propellants about 30 years ago.